chauff/cse1500-web-transcripts/Lecture-1.md

 | application/pdf      | application/postscript      |
 | application/atom+xml | application/x-msdos-program |

-You should be able to recognise most of the popular types; `application/rss+xml` and `application/atom+xml` are two popular types of web feed standards.
-Note, that if a server does not include a specific MIME type the default setting becomes `unknown/unknown`.
+You should be able to recognise most of the popular types apart from `application/rss+xml` and `application/atom+xml` - those are two popular types of web feed standards.

+If a server does not include a specific MIME type the default setting becomes `unknown/unknown`.

 Among the least popular MIME types are application specific types such as `chemical/x-pdb` for protein databank data and others.